 You may be wondering, I have heard about nutritionists?
 How is a dietitian different than a nutritionist?

 A dietitian requires the aforementioned training, education, and practice that is guided by the Commission on Dietetic Registration.
-In comparison, a nutritionist has not received any accredited training and there are no guidelines for being a nutritionist*.
+In comparison, in the USA a nutritionist has not received any accredited training and there are no guidelines for being a nutritionist* (this differs from other countries that have specific regulations).
 I feel that this is important to share because there are a slew of diets and supplement driven programs in the market today that are not backed by scientific evidence.
 While they all aim at helping the public get healthy, there is a lot of false information and education being distributed to the public, which could pose potential danger and harm to an individual with specific medical conditions.
 A dietitian has been trained to use evidence based information in educating clients, and can help to navigate the overwhelming amount of nutrition material that is presented in the media.

 *There are some exceptions-some health departments and medical centers will use the term Nutritionist as a job title.
 In almost all cases, one must be a Registered Dietitian in order to hold these positions.
 Confusing, I know.